NAS6mixfoolv/NAS6LIB/README.md

 this specific form for $dφ$ is expressed **per radian** of orbital angle, as the $2π$ factor (typically associated with
 total precession per orbit) is not present.
 This definition of $dφ$ is consistent within the context of this library's calculations.

+In the context of the $d\phi$ calculations and their impact on orbital mechanics within this project, understanding the **Schwarzschild radius** of a central celestial body
-The Schwarzschild radius of a central celestial body is a crucial physical quantity that significantly influences its gravity and a planet's orbit.
-Consequently,
+becomes crucial.
+It is a **key physical quantity** that significantly influences its gravity and a planet's **orbit**.
+Consequently, it strongly impacts the **description of
-it strongly impacts the description of related physical phenomena and computational models.
-This concept holds the potential for diverse theoretical approaches and interpretations.
+related physical phenomena** and **computational models**.
+This concept also holds the potential for **diverse theoretical approaches and interpretations**
+beyond the scope directly addressed here.

 The Sun's Schwarzschild radius $r_s = 2953\,[m]$<br>
 Speed of light $c = 299792458\,[m/s]$<br>